-PY 201 Psychology Applied to Modern Life (3)
+Psychology Applied to Modern Life (3)

 This course offers majors and non-majors an opportunity to apply knowledge from psychology to practical problems.
 It provides students with an overview of the theory and research in psychology that is related to the demands and challenges of everyday life.
 Students examine issues that affect their own adjustment to modern life.
 The following topics will be addressed: stress, physical health, love relationships, gender, communications, self, personality, work, and development.
-Students who earn credit for PY 201 may not earn credit for PY 202.
+Students who earn credit for PSYC 1200.